Residence Handbook – Administration

 1.34 Protection of Privacy

-A Resident may grant access to specified personal information to third parties on WebAdvisor by adding a Proxy to his/her account.
+A Resident may grant access to specified personal information to third parties on HUB by adding them on self-serve.
 The Resident has the right to rescind or modify this permission at any time by making changes on the Proxy web screen.
 The information gathered in this process is collected pursuant to subsection 36 (1) of FIPPA.